SharmithaYazhini/SharmithaYazhini/README.md

 - 👋 Hi, I’m SharmithaYazhini
-- 👀 I’m interested in data science, AI and visualization tools like PowerBI and Tableau
+- 👀 I’m interested in data science, AI, and visualization tools like PowerBI and Tableau
-- 🌱 I’m currently pursuing my bachelors in Computer Science
+- 🌱 I’m currently pursuing my master in Applied Data Science at Indiana University

 <!---